fortunejs/fortune/README.md

 ## Hypermedia Applications

-Fortune gives you a few hypermedia serializers for free.
+Fortune gives you hypermedia serializers for free.
 Given the definitions of the record types, it is able to construct a [domain ontology](https://en.wikipedia.org/wiki/Ontology_(information_science)#Domain_ontology).
 This is useful for generating hyperlinks to entities that compose records and their relationships.

 ## License